Long-Lived HNLs via ALP Portal at the LHC

 The figure shows the results for two choices of the ALP mass, corresponding to scenario-I (top panels) and scenario-II (bottom panels).
 For both scenarios, we also use two combinations of the Wilson coefficients: $(c_{G{\tilde G}a},c_{NNa}) =(1,1)$ in the left plots and $(c_{G{\tilde G}a},c_{NNa})=(0.1,1)$ in the right plots.
-The sensitivity range for $|V_{eN}|^2$ covers from $10^{-6}$ down to $10^{-24}$.
+The sensitivity range for $|V_{eN}|^2$ covers from $10^{-6}$ down to $10^{-23}$.
 For comparison, the grey band shows a rough expectation for $|V_{eN}|^2$ for the type-I seesaw mechanism ($|V|^2 \sim m_{\nu}/m_N$) using the range $m_{\nu} =[1,50]$ meV.

 For the parameter choices shown, the different detectors cover the seesaw band in a large range of masses.
 One can see that the far detectors, in general, tend to probe smaller values of mixing than ATLAS.
 This simply reflects the larger distance to the IP.
-Despite the fact that for ANUBIS-C we have to expect non-zero backgrounds and thus draw the sensitivity line at 18 events, ANUBIS-C probes the smallest mixing of all experiments.
+Despite the fact that for ANUBIS-C we have to expect non-zero backgrounds and thus draw the sensitivity line at 28 events, ANUBIS-C probes the smallest mixing of all experiments.
 We note in passing that the MATHUSLA-40 3-event line is nearly identical to the original MATHUSLA configuration 60-event line, i.e. a loss in sensitivity of around a factor 20 in number of events, see also the discussion in appendix \ref{sec:appB}.

 One also notes that not all simulated experiments show sensitivity in all plots.
 In particular, comparing the plots for $c_{G{\tilde G}a}=0.1$ to those for $c_{G{\tilde G}a}=1$ one sees that while similar ranges of parameters are probed in both cases, there is a loss of sensitivity due to the reduced cross section for $c_{G{\tilde G}a}=0.1$.
 One notices that for $m_a=5$ GeV and $c_{G{\tilde G}a}=0.1$ (upper right plot) only ATLAS and ANUBIS-C reach the necessary event numbers to provide constraints.
 This is very different for the case with the largest cross section, with $m_a=500$ GeV and $c_{G{\tilde G}a}=1$ (bottom left plot), where many of the proposed far detectors show good sensitivity.
 On the other hand, the plots make it clear that for $c_{G{\tilde G}a} \ll 0.1$ the cross sections are too low to produce a sufficient number of events and all sensitivity will be lost.